netervati/django-poetry/README.md

 [DjangoPoetry](https://django-poetry.vercel.app/) is a public API that provides data of poems and poets for poetry enthusiasts.
 It follows the REST API structure and returns data in JSON format.
 It's easy to utilize and you can simply begin retrieving data using fetch, ajax, or axios without using any key or authentication.
 <br />

-# 🚨🚨 Project is currently in Hiatus 🚨🚨
+# 🚨🚨 Project is under Hiatus 🚨🚨
-Due to Heroku's [new policy](https://blog.heroku.com/next-chapter#focus-on-mission-critical) and migration issues from sqlite3 to postgresql (production), I am putting this project on hiatus.
+Due to Heroku's [new policy](https://blog.heroku.com/next-chapter#focus-on-mission-critical) and migration issues from sqlite3 to postgresql (production), I am placing this project under hiatus.
+However, you can still clone this repo and test it locally with sqlite3.
+Just follow the instructions below.

 ## Technologies Used